Analysis of Langevin Monte Carlo from Poincar\'e to Log-Sobolev: Applications

-\begin{example}[{tail growth $\alpha = 1$ for smoothed potential}] The case of $\alpha = 1$ is worth considering separately for comparison purposes.
-Consider the target $\pi_1(x) \propto \exp(-\sqrt{1+\norm x^2})$, which satisfies~\eqref{eq:holder} with $s = 1$ (i.e.\ $\nabla V$ is Lipschitz).
-Previously,~\cite{erdogduhosseinzadeh2021tailgrowth} showed that $\pi_1$ satisfies~\eqref{eq:mlsi} with $\alpha_0 = -O(\frac{1}{\log d})$ and $C_{\msf{MLSI}} = O(\log d)$; also, $\pi_1$ satisfies~\eqref{eq:tail} with $\alpha_1 = 1$.
+\begin{example}[{tail growth $\alpha = 1$ for smooth potential}] The case of $\alpha = 1$ is worth considering separately for comparison purposes.
+Consider the target $\pi_1(x) \propto \exp(-\sqrt{1+\norm x^2})$, which satisfies~\eqref{eq:holder} with $s = 1$ (i.e., $\nabla V$ is Lipschitz).
+In previous work, it was shown that $\pi_1$ satisfies~\eqref{eq:mlsi} with $\alpha_0 = -O(\frac{1}{\log d})$ and $C_{\msf{MLSI}} = O(\log d)$; also, $\pi_1$ satisfies~\eqref{eq:tail} with $\alpha_1 = 1$.
 Using this, they obtained the complexity $\widetilde O(d^5/\varepsilon)$ in KL divergence, whereas Theorem~\ref{thm:main_mlsi} implies the same rate in R\'enyi divergence.
-We also remark that their rate only holds for sufficiently small perturbations (e.g.\ their analysis does not cover $V(x) = \norm x + \cos{\norm x}$) due to the need to preserve a dissipativity assumption, whereas our result has no such requirement.
+We also remark that prior rates only held for sufficiently small perturbations (e.g., their analysis does not cover $V(x) = \norm x + \cos{\norm x}$) due to the need to preserve a dissipativity assumption, whereas our result has no such requirement.
 This highlights a benefit of working without dissipativity conditions.